 Congress can help by engaging Chinese officials as well in exploring ways the United States and China can work together for peace in the Sudans.

-Collect and punish evidence of atrocities: The United States should begin col-lecting evidence of human rights crimes and instances where humanitarian aid workers are prevented from doing their work.
+Collect and punish evidence of atrocities: The United States should begin collecting evidence of human rights crimes and instances where humanitarian aid workers are prevented from doing their work.
 The African Union has already workers are prevented from doing their work.
 The African Union has already expressed a willingness to impose targeted sanctions on any party implicated in "inciting people to violence, including along ethnic lines, continuing hostilities, undermining the envisaged inclusive dialogue, hindering humanitarian operations, undermining the protection mandate of UMISS and carry out acts of violence against civilians and unarmed combatants."
 The United States should follow suit, and work within the U.N.
-Security Council to begin consultations around passing a resolution extended in a state of the African to the African to the African terms of the African terms a resolution establishing a targeted sanctions regime, as conceptualized by the Afri-can Union.
-Drawing on the Syrian example, they should also push actively for the creation of an Independent International Commission of Inquiry into crimes com-mitted by all factions and combatants.
+Security Council to begin consultations around passing a resolution establishing a targeted sanctions regime, as conceptualized by the African Union.
+Drawing on the Syrian example, they should also push actively for the creation of an Independent International Commission of Inquiry into crimes committed by all factions and combatants.
 While both the South Sudanese Government and the U.N. peacekeeping mission have already begun these documentation efforts, an independent commission will allow findings to be depoliticized.
 Further, the United States should support the establishment of a mixed court, drawing on both South Sudanese and international law, to ensure fair trials and prosecutions.